Sarawak: Holidays and festivals

 Sarawakians observe a number of holidays and festivals throughout the year.
 Apart from national Independence Day and Malaysia Day celebrations, the state also celebrates its Independence Day on 22 July and the State Governor's birthday.
 Ethnic groups also celebrate their own festivals.
 The open house tradition allows other ethnic groups to join in the celebrations.
 Sarawak is the only state in Malaysia to declare the Gawai Dayak celebration a public holiday.

 Sports

 Sarawak sent its own teams to participate in the 1958 and 1962 British Empire and Commonwealth Games, and 1962 Asian Games; after 1963, Sarawakians competed as part of the Malaysian team.
 Sarawak hosted the Malaysian SUKMA Games in 1990, 2016 and 2024, and was overall champion in the 1990, 1992, 1994 and 2024 SUKMA games.
-It also hosted the Para SUKMA Games in 1996, 2016 and 2024, and was overall champion for 13 consecutive editions from 1994 until 2018, before losing the title to Sabah in the 2022 edition and regained it in the 2024 edition.
+It also hosted the Para SUKMA Games in 1996, 2016 and 2024, and was overall champion for 14 editions including 13 consecutive editions from 1994 until 2018 and the 2024 edition.
 In 2019, both Sabah and Sarawak Sports Ministries work together to establish the East Malaysia Sports Commission to facilitate the organisation of more sports programmes in the two territories including other places in the Borneo islands.
 The Sarawak government also plans to make Sarawak an e-sports hub in the region.